dainank/edu-tube/README.md

 # Demo Microservices
-A demo collection of microservices for a video-streaming application project.
+A demo collection of microservices for a video-streaming application.
 ## Project Scope
 ### Key Aspects Covered
 - individual microservices